carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      CP is responsible for
                                                      filling in
                                                      ``COMPUTE_PGM_RSRC1.CDBG_USER``.
-     26      1 bit   FP16_OVFL                       GFX6-8:
+     26      1 bit   FP16_OVFL                       GFX6-8
-                                                       Reserved.
-Must be 0.
+                                                       Reserved, must be 0.
-                                                     GFX9:
+                                                     GFX9
-                                                       Wavefront starts
+                                                       Wavefront starts execution
-                                                       execution with specified
+                                                       with specified fp16 overflow
-                                                       fp16 overflow mode.
+                                                       mode.

-                                                       - If 0, then fp16
+                                                       - If 0, fp16 overflow generates
-                                                         overflow generates
                                                          +/-INF values.
-                                                       - If 1, then fp16
-                                                         overflow that is the
+                                                       - If 1, fp16 overflow that is the
-                                                         result of an +/-INF
+                                                         result of an +/-INF input value
-                                                         input value or divide
-                                                         by 0 generates a
+                                                         or divide by 0 produces a +/-INF, otherwise clamps computed
-                                                         +/-INF, otherwise
-                                                         clamps computed
-                                                         overflow to +/-MAX_FP16
+                                                         overflow to +/-MAX_FP16 as
-                                                         as appropriate.
+                                                         appropriate.

                                                        Used by CP to set up
                                                        ``COMPUTE_PGM_RSRC1.FP16_OVFL``.
-     31:27   5 bits                                  Reserved.
-Must be 0.
+     31:27   5 bits                                  Reserved, must be 0.
      32      **Total size 4 bytes**
      ======= ===================================================================================================================